Vignesh-I-PV/V2.0-RLH-Design-Central/context.md

   original design handoff (unused volume-library "set active" machinery, an always-off `mapNational` flag); simplified from a multi-file project down to these 3 files.
+- **2026-07-08** —
+  - **Volume Inputs validation gating**: uploads are now actually validated (`validateVolCsv()`); a failing file shows row-level errors and is never set active; added a "Replace" re-upload flow that re-validates in place (`volEdits` overlay).
+  - **SC Master**: collapsed 8 per-role email columns into one "Ops Leads" column with a `position:fixed` dropdown (name/role/email per lead).
+  - **Ops-Lead Ops Alignment tabs** renamed *Overall Summary → Plan Details*, *Vehicle Plan → Route View*; *Node Details* tab removed.
+    Same two-tab pattern added to the Planner's Ops Alignment read-only state; Design Review already had this exact pattern.
+  - **Design Review**: run cards converted from a 2-column grid to a full-width list (one per row); "Finalise directly" now shows the confirm-dialog copy: *"Bypassing Ops Alignment...
+This action cannot be undone."*; the Runs-bar "Planned" bubble and "In Flight" section were removed; Detail View / Route View toggle moved to the left with Detail View shown first and the "Route Breakdown" label removed.
+  - **Command Center hidden** from the sidebar and as the default view (now defaults to Design Inputs) — product decision to bring it back later; code/data left intact.
+  - **"View as" toggle** scoped to the Ops Alignment screen only (was showing on every screen).
+  - **Design Review Detail View (DC × Route)**: rows for the same route are now visually boxed together (outside border around the group), matching how the source planning spreadsheet groups a route's rows.
+  - **Ops Alignment rebuilt to the same L1→L4 pattern as Design Review** (status/zone → SC → plan card → full detail) for both personas — Planner's Pending/Received/Finalised and Ops Lead's To Review/ Submitted/Acknowledged/Finalised each get their own card content (metrics, reviewer status, Simulate/Acknowledge, lock banners) per spec.
+    Plan cards across Design Review and Ops Alignment now consistently put view/map/download icons top-right and primary actions bottom-right.
+  - Read (but did not yet build against) a sample plan-output spreadsheet (`DS Output`/`Ops Feedback` × `Details`/`Route View`, plus `Metrics`)
+    establishing: the Details↔Route View pivot relationship (conceptual, not literal formulas), route rows visually grouped with an outside border, and that a route-code/touch-point re-sort + Route View recompute only happens on **Simulate or Finalise**, not on every edit.
+  - Signed off as "largely good" — a handful of further fixes are planned but weren't itemized before the session ended; see "Pending fixes" above.
+  - **L4 plan detail unified across Design Review + Ops Alignment (both personas, every state)**: same full-screen overlay chrome, same "Plan Detail" / "Route View" two-tab body.
+Fixed the Ops-Lead tab mislabel where "Route View" rendered the vehicle-mix summary instead of a route table — vehicle mix moved to Plan Detail, Route View now shows the actual per-route Aligned/Needs-Change table.
+See "Unified L4 full-screen detail" above.
+  - **"Nudge reviewers" removed** from the Planner's Ops Alignment view (card action + sticky bar); see "'Nudge reviewers' removed" above.
+  - **Planner Accept/Reject now gated on Acknowledge & Freeze**: a flagged change can no longer be decided while a plan is `In Alignment`; the Planner must Acknowledge & Freeze first.
+See "Accept/Reject now gated on Acknowledge & Freeze" above.